dvalovage-sentinel/aws-demo/lambda/README.md

 * The `GenerateRuntimeConfigurationFiles` property is set to `true` in the .csproj file
 * A `LambdaSerializer` is set either for the entire assembly or for each handler invoked by AWS

-To publish, simply zip up the file and upload either directly to the Lambda or to an accessible S3 bucket.
+To update the Lambda, publish the project and zip up the output.
+You can upload either directly to the Lambda or to an accessible S3 bucket and update the Lambda from there using the AWS interface.

-If you have [7zip](https://www.7-zip.org/) installed and referenced in your PATH, you can use the following commands:
+If you have [7zip](https://www.7-zip.org/) installed and referenced in your PATH, you can use the following commands to generate the zip file:

 ```
 dotnet publish -c Release